 Conclusion

-These are just a few random examples, not even the tip of the iceberg, but probably it gives you an idea how blind people have to carefully plan expenses and schedule carefully.
-With any disability, life will have such aspects and it is not even expected otherwise Fortunately, technology is able to help a lot, but only when technology and services are fully available for people with disabilities.
+These are just a few random examples, not even the tip of the iceberg, but they probably give you an idea of how blind people have to plan expenses and schedule carefully.
+With any disability, life will have such aspects and it is not even expected otherwise Fortunately, technology can help a lot, but only when technology and services are fully available for people with disabilities.
 It will never be possible to fully compensate for any given disability.
 However, as you can see from the above examples, there is much that we can improve by designing products and services with full inclusion and accessibility in mind.